ucl-cssb/MIMIC/README.md

 ## Contributing

-We welcome contributions to the gMLV project.
+We welcome contributions to the MIMIC project.
 Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License